WinISaySo/fetlife-enhancements/README.md

 - [Disable View Counts](https://github.com/WinISaySo/fetlife-enhancements/raw/refs/heads/main/disable-view-counts.user.js): Disables the view-count number on posts.
 - [Hate Button](https://github.com/WinISaySo/fetlife-enhancements/raw/refs/heads/main/hate-button.user.js): Transform the so-called "Downvote" button into a "Hate" button with similar styling and behavior to the "Love" button.
 - [Explore Last Tab](https://github.com/WinISaySo/fetlife-enhancements/raw/refs/heads/main/explore-last-tab.user.js): Instead of always going to "Kinky & Popular", "Explore" will remember the last explore tab you visited (For You, Friends & Following, etc)

+### In development
+These are ones I'm working on that are **not** ready for public consumption.
+They're listed here to make it easier for me to install on different browsers as I work on them.
 - [Red Flags](https://github.com/WinISaySo/fetlife-enhancements/raw/refs/heads/main/red-flags.user.js): Highlight red flags on user profiles to make vetting easier.

 ## Help